macs-lab/mobile_robotics_learing_resources/README.md

 ## Literature review

 This part surveys books, articles, blog posts, and tutorials about mobile robotics.
-You can refer to this literature review to find the specific learning materials available online, dive into the subfileds (such as motion planning), and figure out the techinical details.
+You can refer to this literature review in `References.md` to find the specific learning materials available online, dive into the subfileds (such as motion planning), and figure out the techinical details.

 ## Slides-based demonstration